Lebanon gets German query on c.bank governor finances - source | Law-Order

 Lebanon has received a letter from Germany asking for information relating to the finances of Lebanese central bank governor Riad Salameh, a person familiar with the matter said on Tuesday.
 Germany would be the fourth European country to seek such information from Beirut.

-The person, who declined to be named, offered no further detail, while Salameh and Lebanese justice minister Henry Khoury did not immediately respond to requests for comment from Reuters.
-Lebanese judicial sources told Reuters last week that French and Luxembourg authorities had asked for information relating to bank accounts and assets belonging to Salameh, governor for nearly three decades.
+The person, who declined to be named, offered no further detail, while Salameh and Lebanese Justice Minister Henry Khoury did not immediately respond to requests for comment from Reuters.
+A spokesperson for Germany's justice ministry declined to comment, and the German embassy in Beirut referred Reuters to the German justice ministry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)